FAQs

 Classes taken in IGSS are listed just as any other class on the student's New Trier transcript.
 IGSS students receive an additional Student Profile and a transcript addendum, a series of lengthy qualitative assessments written by IGSS staff in conjunction with the student.
 Students may choose to take grades or no grades, but everyone receives a narrative assessment.

-Students complete IGSS classes for High Honors (4) or College-Prep (9) credit.
-All students receive a lengthy written evaluation of their work in each class.
+Students complete IGSS classes for High Honors (4) or Honors (9) credit.
+All students receive a written evaluation of their work in each class.
 Students and parents receive frequent substantive feedback and indication of their progress from the IGSS staff.
 Students have the option of translating narrative assessments into letter grades for the purpose of their college transcript.
 Students who opt not to take letter grades will see a "++" on their NT transcripts next to their IGSS classes.

 While EH and AS also coordinate and at times integrate the work of several disciplines, the continuity of three dedicated periods and of the multi-year program enhance the integrity of this small school, and encourage the development of significant relationships.
 The extended period of time and diverse group of faculty involved in IGSS allows for the emergence of a vibrant, bonded learning community that is unique at New Trier.